Logius-standaarden/fsc-test-suite/manager.md

 Given a valid Contract exists with a ServiceConnectionGrant not containing the Peer When the Contract endpoint is called by the Peer
 Then the Contract with the ServiceConnection should not be returned

+# Manager-Services-1

+Scenario: List Services
+Given a valid Contract exists with a ServicePublicationGrant containing the Peer as Service provider When the Services endpoint is called by the Peer
+Then the Service specified in the ServicePublicationGrant is returned

+# Manager-Services-2

+Scenario: List Services offered on behalf of another Peer
+Given a valid Contract exists with a DelegatedServicePublicationGrant containing the Peer as Service provider When the Services endpoint is called by the Peer
+Then the Service specified in the DelegatedServicePublicationGrant is returned

+# Manager-Services-3

+Scenario: List Services with properties
+Given a valid Contract exists with a ServicePublicationGrant with properties containing the Peer as Service provider When the Services endpoint is called by the Peer
+Then the Service including the properties specified in the ServicePublicationGrant is returned

+# Manager-Services-4

+Scenario: List Services with properties offered on behalf of another Peer
+Given a valid Contract exists with a DelegatedServicePublicationGrant with properties containing the Peer as Service provider When the Services endpoint is called by the Peer
+Then the Service including the properties specified in the DelegatedServicePublicationGrant is returned

 # Manager-GetToken-1